 Admission: €24; €31 to skip the line.
 Audioguides included.

 If you’re looking for a Casa Milà experience like no other, consider taking the night tour, where you get a guided visit in the evening.
-It’s a unique experience that’s a little more private and intimate of an experience.
+It’s one of the best unique things to do in Barcelona that’s a little more private and intimate of an experience.
 These tours cost €34.

 Churros & Chocolate